SreeanRikkala/Breaking-Down-ISP-Routers-Security-Privacy-Insights/README.md

 ### Scope Adjustments
 #### Methodology Refinement

 As our research progressed from Milestone 1 to Milestone 3, we refined our evaluation framework based on findings from our literature review and preliminary assessments.
-One significant refinement was in our evaluation criteria weighting:
+One significant refinement was in our evaluation criteria weighing:

 **Initial Weighting (Milestone 2):**
 - Security: 50%